The Stick Sandwich Candlestick Pattern + Chart Examples

 For this reason, it is likely to give you at least a 50% success rate versus the 20% as illustrated above.
 You of course will need to test out the strategy to find the right level of risk/reward for you, but the math supports the theory that you can turn a profit.

 When you trade stick sandwich candlestick formations, you should always use a stop loss.
-Let me step back for a second, with any trading system – you must use a stop loss!
+On that token, with any trading system – you must use a stop loss!

-No matter how good you think you are, at some point the market will take you for a ride if you let her.
+No matter how good you think you are, at some point, the market will take you for a ride if you let it.

-Back to how to place a stop loss with the stick sandwich formation, you should place the order right below the low of the bullish candlestick pattern and the high of the bearish candlestick pattern.
+Back to how to place a stop loss with the stick sandwich formation, you should place the order right below the low of the bearish engulfing candlestick pattern and the high of the bullish engulfing candlestick pattern.

-This is the same JP Morgan chart from the previous example, but this time we have placed a stop loss order below the bullish stick sandwich pattern.
+This is the same TSLA chart from the previous example, but this time we have placed a stop-loss order below the bearish engulfing stick sandwich candlestick pattern.